 Meguro is also a prominent spot for hanami.
-People flock along Meguro River which is lined with about 830 Sakura trees by the riverside.
-During Cherry Blossom season, people grace the riverside to have their viewing party.
+People flock to the Meguro River, which is lined with about 800 sakura cherry blossom trees.
+During cherry blossom season, people congregate by the riverside to enjoy a hanami flower-viewing party.